Day 1 Setup Tasks - Zoom Phone at U-M

 1. In the Emergency Address section, click Personal Emergency Address, then click Add.

-NOTE: By default, the initial provisioning address of 4251 Plymouth Road, Ann Arbor will be displayed.
+NOTE: By default, the initial provisioning address of 4251 Plymouth Road, Ann Arbor, will be displayed.
 Do NOT click the Edit link at this time to change the default.
 Even though it may seem counterintuitive, select Personal Emergency Address and enter your home address even if you work on campus.

 1. The Add Personal Emergency Address window opens.
-Enter the address of the location you work at most frequently.
+Enter the address of the location you work most frequently.
 Click Save when complete.

-Note: There may be some addresses that do not sync up to a city and where the city does not show up in the drop down menu.
+Note: There may be some addresses that do not sync up to a city and where the city does not show up in the drop-down menu.
 This is due to address listings by counties.
 If you experience this, simply type in the city name and Save.
-You may see a warning, if so, click OK.
+You may see a warning.
+If so, click OK.

 2. Use the browser Back button to return to the Settings page.